25 Best Things to Eat in Tokyo

 Standing Sushi

 Another fun foodie experience you can only have in Japan is standing sushi, or Tachi-gui sushi.
-These restaurants usually imply that you can get good quality sushi for a reasonable price.
-It also can be fairly quick.
+These restaurants usually imply that you can get good-quality sushi for a reasonable price.
+It can be fairly quick, if you need a snack!

 We had standing sushi at Nemuro Hanamaru in Tokyu Plaza Ginza and it was very good.
 They provided a basket, where we were able to store our things, and they placed the sushi in front of us as it was ready.